 Forward Foreign Currency Contracts - The Fund may enter into forward foreign currency contracts to hedge against foreign currency exchange rate risk on their non-U.S. dollar denominated securities or to facilitate settlement of foreign currency denominated portfolio transactions.
-A forward foreign currency contract is an agreement between two parties to
+A forward foreign currency contract is an agreement between two parties to buy and sell a currency at a set price on a future date.
+The contract is marked-to-market daily and the change in value is recorded by the Fund as an unrealized gain or loss.
+When a forward foreign currency contract is extinguished, through either delivery or offset by entering into another forward foreign currency contract, the Fund records a realized gain or loss equal to the difference between the value of the contract at the time it was opened and the value of the contract at the time it was extinguished.

 Forward foreign currency contracts involve elements of market risk in excess of the amounts reflected in the Statements of Assets and Liabilities.
 The Fund bears the risk of an unfavorable change in the foreign exchange rate underlying the forward foreign currency contract.
 Risks may also arise upon entering into these contracts from the potential inability of the counter parties to meet the terms of their contracts.
-For the year ended December 31, 2020, the Fund's average monthly volume of forward foreign currency contracts was as follows:
+For the year ended December 31, 2021, the Fund's average monthly volume of forward foreign currency contracts was as follows:

-Forward Foreign Currency Contracts - Purchased ward Foreign Currency ontracts - Sold \$ 363,343 \$ 13,326,100
+Forward Foreign

+Currency

+Contracts -

+Sold

+\$ 51,720,415